Youth Alchemy natural retinol alternative — bakuchiol tallow face balm by Tau Tau Skin

 How they work — the mechanism difference

 Retinol is a form of vitamin A. It binds to retinoic-acid receptors in the skin, accelerating cell turnover.
 The same mechanism that produces results also produces side effects: irritation, redness, peeling, increased sun sensitivity.
-Pregnant and breastfeeding women are routinely advised to avoid retinol because high doses of vitamin A are associated with fetal-development concerns.
+Pregnant and breastfeeding women are routinely advised to avoid retinol entirely.

 Side-by-side comparison